 A little history…

 Matthew graduated from Catholic University of America, Columbia School of Law in 2004.
-He then went to work in Washington, D.C. working for private law firms for about six months.
+He then went to work in Washington, D.C. working for private law firms.

 “first and best teacher.”